pivotal-cf/identity-sample-apps/README.md

 You can deploy the authcode and resource server sample applications using application bootstrapping with the steps below.
 You can read more about these topics in the following sections.

-1. Navigate to the the *resource-server* directory
+1. Navigate to the *resource-server* directory

 1. Update the `SPRING_SECURITY_OAUTH2_RESOURCESERVER_JWT_ISSUERURI` <PLAN_AUTH_DOMAIN> and <YOUR_DOMAIN> placeholders in the *resource-service* manifest.